honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 #### What Covid-19 safety precautions are we taking?

-Before reopening, we are implementing comprehensive Covid-19 safety assessments and adjustments in the Wee Spoke Hub, including introducing hand sanitizer stations, social distancing measures, a one way system and limiting the number of people in the space at once.
+We have implemented comprehensive Covid-19 safety assessments and adjustments in the Wee Spoke Hub, including introducing hand sanitizer stations, social distancing measures, a one way system and limiting the number of people in the space at once.
 Everyone entering the Wee Spoke Hub will be asked to wear a face covering unless exempt, and our mechanic and volunteers will all be wearing face coverings.

 #### Is the Wee Spoke Hub accessible?